 Speaking of keywords…

 What’s the first word that pops into your head when you think of SEO?
 Is it keywords?
-We bet it’s keywords.
+I bet it’s keywords.

 Stuffing keywords into copy without it making sense or being useful won’t work anymore.
 The best SEO content today also uses long-tail keywords to target specific readers.